A Year-Round Guide to Franklin and Nantahala

 Southern Pines golf club.

 Tee off at one of nearly 40 premium golf courses in Moore County.
-Photography courtesy of Pinehurst, Southern Pines, Aberdeen Area CVB
+Photography courtesy of Visit Pinehurst, Southern Pines, Aberdeen

 Home of American Golf: Moore County and golf go together like fairways and greens.
 The nearly 40 courses within a 15-mile radius of Southern Pines regularly exceed the expectations of both amateur and professional golfers.
-When the U.S. Open returns to nearby Pinehurst Resort (for the fourth time) in June 2024, 250,000 visitors are expected in the area.
-Tickets are available for purchase.
+When the U.S. Open returns to nearby Pinehurst Resort (for the fifth time) in June 2029, 250,000 visitors are expected in the area.
 Ready to hit the greens?
 Make a reservation to play at these renowned courses anytime throughout the year:

 Where to Stay